xan1242/GT3NoInterlace/README.md

 On top of that, I was blocked by that person from the entire organization over this.

-I have nothing against (and have all the respect) the rest of the team working on the project.
+I have nothing against (and have all the respect for) the rest of the team working on the project.
 I'm open to communication in resolving this matter.